thiagoc01/GrowattRequests/README.md

 let energyDataDevice = await calls.obterDadosEnergiaDispositivo('1111111', new Date(), 'E2A33Q2004', param, 'max', 'dia');
 ```

-# Files on tipos folder
+# Files in tipos folder

 The files planta.js, weather.js, armazenamento_dados_total.js, armazenamento_dados_status.js, armazenamento_bateria_dados.js, dados_planta.js, dispositivo_info.js, dispositivo_planta.js e armazenamento_energia_grafico_dia.js can be used to get the object with their respective fields translated to pt-BR.
 Import the module and use the function passing the object that you receive from the server.